 Warrior Spirit Retreat is Dan’s vision for a non-profit organization that will empower warriors and their families with greater possibilities by providing them with new tools for healing from the invisible wounds of war.
 Set on an organic family farm in St. Augustine, Florida, the holistic retreat will offer a curriculum centered on yoga, mindfulness and meditation, and will be free of charge to veterans and their families.

 According to Dan, based on his own experience, “there is nothing like working with animals, the earth and your hands to re-instill a sense of purpose that may have been lost once you are no longer able to wear a uniform in service to your country…We’re creating an amazing space for transformation and healing beyond any traditional modalities – not to mention a ton of fun.”

-We give 5% of each sale to the creation of the Warrior Spirit Retreat, through their fiscal sponsor, the Baptiste Foundation.
+At the end of the accounting year, 3% of our pre tax net revenues will go to support the creation of the Warrior Spirit Retreat, through their fiscal sponsor, the Baptiste Foundation.
 We want yoga to be there for as many wounded veterans as possible when they’re looking for a path to healing.
 This could be the difference between a veteran getting the help they need and not making it through another day.

 When we support each other, it creates a path for our entire society to come together.
 Stuff like this is why we come to work every day.